UnderMou/ODE_solver/README.md

 # ODE_solver (Under development!!!)
-This package is designed to solve Ordinary Differential Equaitons (ODE) numerically in C++ with post processing in python.
+This package is designed to solve first order Ordinary Differential Equaitons (ODE) numerically in C++ with post processing in python.

 To do list:
 Enhance Python post processing application.